mayalino-1836927/assignment1protests/README.md

 repeal on part of Civil Rights, Law Section 50-a:
 - Take a look (`View()`) your `high_level_table` variable.
 What picture does this paint of the U.S.?

-I see that
+I see that there are many more Civil Rights, Racial Injustice, and Gun rights protests than any other purpose.
+This, when put into context the history of the US, paints a picture of its libertarian ideals and its relationship with race.

 ## Final Thoughts
 When you are finished, with your analysis, please answer the following questions in 1-2 sentences each.

 - What about the analysis surprised you?

-The analysis
+The analysis is not easy for me to decipher, but it surprises me that the protests in the US can range from issues of a principal getting fired, to criminal justice reforms.
 - What parts of this analysis did you find challenging?

-I found it challenging to work with the data frames in R;
+I found it challenging to work with the data frames in R, as well as analyzing the plots.
 - What types of analysis do you wish you were able to do with the dataset, but currently don't have the technical skills to do?

-I wish I could have
+I wish I could have made some sort of ranking of the highest number of attendees to each issue, but I found that at a certain point the data will just state "NA".
+I also would have liked to have done some sort of sentiment analysis with the articles linked in the data, but I do not have either the technical skills nor the planning and timeframe for it.